rwk-unil/sapphire/README.md

 Written to scale with massive population scale data and run on the UK Biobank research access platform (RAP).

+## News - Feb.
+2025

+- INDELs are now supported by SAPPHIRE.
+- New options for long read sequencing technology.

 ## Pipeline Diagram

 ![SAPPHIRE Pipeline](diagrams/pipeline.drawio.png)